Program: Astronomy (BA)

 4. Establish competence in focused areas of astrophysical theory and experiment

 (1a.
-General education, 1b.
-Specialized study in an academic field, 2b.
-Conduct research, 2c.
+General education, 2c.
 Communicate and report, 3a.
 Continuous learning and personal growth, 3b.
 Respect for people and cultures, in particular Hawaiian culture, 3d.
 Civic participation)

 2) Your program's SLOs are published as follows.
 Please update as needed.

 Information Sheet, Flyer, or Brochure URL, if available online: manoa.awaii.edu/astronomy/learning-objectives/